 7. A jackpot with a unique product to win

 It’s the ideal format to highlight your products and offer a gift to your audience’s dads.
 Imagine a special edition of your product for Father’s Day, or any other gift-related or not to your business.
-Web users will only have to hit the jackpot to discover whether or not they have won instantly.
+Internet users will only have to hit the jackpot to discover whether or not they have won instantly.

 8. A “find the hidden object and win it for your daddy” quiz

-In the same way, invite your web users to find an item that is hidden within a picture and to win it for their dad.
+In the same way, invite Internet users to find an item that is hidden within a picture and to win it for their dad.
 Give them a series of clues about the object they need to find (e.g. how it looks like, a silhouette, a textual description or a name).
 Then, they will just have to click over the item as they find it.

 And you, will you be able to find the hidden object in this image?
 It’s up to you!